alexfoglia1/axel/README.md

     sysroot: The AXEL-OS system root, it is generated during the build process and it contains kernel binary and a minimal initial filesystem

-In order to debug core kernel functions using GDB, one can use the "debug" project, located in
+In order to debug core kernel functions using GDB, one can use the "debug" project, located in:

     debug

 This sub-project is a cmake project and depends on the OS sources, except for the x86 specific implementation of the HAL, for which there is the custom stabbed implementation described above.
-Its entry point is located inside
+Its entry point is located inside:

     debug/debug/main.c